-The Academy was founded by twenty-three year-old Marie Bullock in 1934 in New York City and it was officially incorporated as a nonprofit organization in 1936.
+The Academy was founded by twenty-three-year-old Marie Bullock in 1934 in New York City and it was officially incorporated as a nonprofit organization in 1936.

 Marie Bullock served as the president of the Academy of American Poets for the organization’s first fifty years.
-During the first thirty years, Mrs. Bullock operated the organization out of her apartment, centering on a core program of awards to poets.
+During the first thirty years, Bullock operated the organization out of her apartment, centering on a core program of awards to poets.
 The Academy of American Poets awarded the very first cash prize in the United States recognizing a poet.

 It is impossible to convey the unflagging buoyancy and enthusiasm with which Marie Bullock met every challenge during the long course of her brilliantly successful crusade on poetry’s behalf.
 She was a gallant, devoted, and generous champion of a cause that had few champions before her, and none so successful.
-American poetry and their readers are all in her debt."
+American poetry and their readers are all in her debt.

-Today, the Academy of American Poets is supported by the financial contributions of more than 8,000 individuals members nationwide, and funding from private foundations, corporations, and government sources such as the National Endowment for the Arts, National Endowment for the Humanities, the New York State Council on the Arts, and the New York City Department of Cultural Affairs.
+Today, the Academy of American Poets is supported by the financial contributions of more than eight thousand individuals members nationwide, and funding from private foundations, corporations, and government sources such as the National Endowment for the Arts, National Endowment for the Humanities, the New York State Council on the Arts, and the New York City Department of Cultural Affairs.